-- examination with StethoMe electronic stethoscope, which identifies and augments the sounds of the lungs and the heart.
+- stethoscope, which identifies and augments the sounds of the lungs and the heart.
 After connecting the electronic stethoscope to a tablet, the physician may use medically certified artificial intelligence algorithms.
 This is the first solution of its kind in the world, which supports the physician in the diagnostic process of lung diseases in children and adults; - · painless and safe blood draw thanks to state-of-the-art AccuVein vein visualization.
 The device employs laser to visualize the patient's veins to reduce the pain during blood draw; - medical examination with LUMIFY handheld ultrasound device, connected directly to a tablet.
-A physician may use it to perform a high-quality ultrasound examination in any location and precisely administer an injection e.g. to the knee; - monitors and tablets in the physician's office, on which the physician displays the visualization of the medical problem which is being discussed, during the appointment, which allows to include the patient in the diagnosis process and provide him/her with better understanding of recommendations; - electronic consents with a biometric signature, which improve documentation circulation and are more environmentally friendly through elimination of hard-copy expanded to include the Autopay service, thanks to which the clients may make mobile payments with the Alior Mobile app for motorways throughout the country.
+A physician may use it to perform a high-quality ultrasound examination in any location and precisely administer an injection e.g. to the knee; - monitors and tablets in the physician's office, on which the physician displays the visualization of the medical problem which is being discussed, during the appointment, which allows to include the patient in the diagnosis process and provide him/her with better understanding of recommendations; - electronic consents with a biometric signature, which improve documentation circulation and are more environmentally friendly through elimination of hard-copy forms.

+app for motorways throughout the country.
 In addition, Bank Pekao launched the Autopay service thanks to which selected motorway sections can be paid for automatically, without the need to wait in the lines at the toll gates.
 The service can be activated from the PeoPay app and the Pekao24 online banking platform.